 Knee arthritis is a major cause of disability in Australia.
-It can affect both your personal and professional life and prevent people for doing.
+It can affect both your personal and professional life and prevent you from doing activities you usually enjoy.
 It is caused after cartilage in the knee wears down leading to pain and reduced movement.
 Knee pain is difficult to manage but there are successful treatments available to people who suffer from knee arthritis.

 - Knee pain

 - Constant ache in the knee joint that may wake you from sleep

 Knee pain treatment options in Melbourne

 Knee pain and arthritis can be difficult to manage.
 The knee specialists at Victorian Bone and Joint Specialists are committed to helping you find solutions that work.
 Our Surgeons will perform a thorough set of investigations to understand your knee problem and help guide you on the best course of knee pain treatment.
 To get started, please book your first consultation with our knee surgeons.

 Surgery is the most common knee pain treatment when it comes to knee arthritis.
 Knee joint replacement may be recommended for advanced knee arthritis but there are also several non-operative treatments that should be considered.
 Just a few of them include:

 - Physical therapy

 While these may relieve pain temporarily, you might want to consider knee replacement surgery.